 He was also a County Councillor and in 1977 he retired from the Essex County Council and was given a presentation:

 He was given the “brush off in the nicest way possible, for the committee presented him with a new broom so that Labour man George, now in his 80s, could still lend a hand with a spot of street sweeping.

-Known as Mr Canvey in the later years he was honoured with an OBE or MBE.
+Known as Mr Canvey in the later years he was honoured with a MBE.
 We have the picture above but not the details.